Southern Pacific

 plates received their 28 - 1/2" holes and the central opening.

 Plus, covers were cut and drilled.
-These pieces will
+These

 serve to